Universal level statistics of the out-of-time-ordered operator

-{\it Introduction ---} There exist three approaches to define the concept of ``quantum chaos.''
-First, the most natural avenue is to quantize a classically chaotic model and label the corresponding quantum model as ``quantum chaotic.''
-A second, more sophisticated approach identifies quantum chaos with the level repulsion between energy levels, described by the universal Wigner-Dyson random-matrix level statistics.
-The first two approaches are connected by the so called Bohigas-Giannoni-Schmit (BGS) conjecture~\cite{bohigas1984characterization} which postulates that the spectra of time-reversal-invariant classically chaotic systems show the same fluctuation properties as predicted by Gaussian Orthogonal Ensemble (GOE).
-Semiclassical approaches in the form of periodic orbit theory~\cite{gutzwiller1991chaos} by Berry~\cite{berry1985semiclassical} and non-linear sigma models by Andreev {\it et al.}~\cite{andreev1996quantum, andreev1996semiclassical, altland2015review} have been employed to prove BGS conjecture with some partial success.
-Finally, a third ``definition,'' which became the focus of much research recently, involves the out-of-time-ordered correlator (OTOC) -- a quantity, whose quasiclassical limit reproduces the sensitivity of quasiclassical trajectories to initial conditions.
-Exponential growth of OTOC at early times is identified as a fingerprint of quantum chaos, connecting the quantum dynamics to the hallmark of classical chaos -- Lyapunov divergence of classical trajectories, colloquially known as the ``butterfly effect.''
+There exist a number of approaches to define the concept of ``quantum chaos.''
+The basic approach is to quantize a classically chaotic model and declare the corresponding quantum model as ``quantum chaotic.''
+Another prevailing method identifies quantum chaos with level repulsion between energy levels, described by the universal Wigner-Dyson statistics.
+The connection between the two is established via the so-called Bohigas-Giannoni-Schmit (BGS) conjecture~\cite{Bohigas84} (first formulated in Ref.~\cite{Casati80}), which postulates that the spectra of time-reversal-invariant classically chaotic systems show the same fluctuation properties as predicted for a Gaussian orthogonal ensemble (GOE) of random matrices.
+Semiclassical approaches in the form of a periodic orbit theory~\cite{gutzwiller1991chaos} by Berry~\cite{berry1985semiclassical} and non-linear sigma models by Andreev {\it et al.}~\cite{andreev1996quantum, andreev1996semiclassical, altland2015review} have been employed to prove BGS conjecture with partial success.
+There are alternative approaches to quantum chaos: those based on wave-function behavior, such as quantum ergodicity~\cite{Stechel84, *Zelditch05, *Zelditch10}, Berry's random-wave conjecture~\cite{Berry77}, and nodal statistics~\cite{Berry02}; criteria based on transport or scattering properties~\cite{Smilansky88, *Casati90}; and definitions connecting to exponential behavior reminiscent of the classical instability, that is observed in quantum fidelity~\cite{Peres84, *Peres95}, Loschmidt echo~\cite{Wisniacki02,*Cucchietti02}, and out-of-time-ordered correlator (OTOC)~\cite{Rozenbaum17}.
+More recently, the ``definition'' of quantum chaos based on OTOC became the focus of much research due to its applicability to many-body quantum systems (see e.g. Refs.~\cite{kitaev, Maldacena16, *swingle2016measuring, *yao2016interferometric, *huang2016out, *fan2016out, *chen2016quantum, *swingle2016slow, *Syzranov17}).
+The quasiclassical limit of OTOC reproduces the sensitivity of quasiclassical trajectories to initial conditions.
+Exponential growth of OTOC at early times is identified as a fingerprint of quantum chaos, connecting the quantum dynamics to the hallmark of classical chaos -- the Lyapunov divergence of classical trajectories, colloquially known as the ``butterfly effect.''